Faculty and Staff

 Admissions - Marketing - Communication

 Aurélie’s passion for nurturing children’s curiosity and creativity led her to education.
 Originally from the north of France, Aurélie received her master’s degree from the IESEG School of Management in Lille.
 Previously, she worked as an event organizer for the French-American Chamber of Commerce here in Seattle and for a medical conference organization in Toulouse.
-Before coming to Seattle in 2008, she spent a year living in Lima, Peru for a year and several months in New Zealand.
-In her spare time, Aurélie likes to travel, hike, and explore with her husband and two kids.
-She loves cooking and learning new things, and she is engaged in her community and passionate about environmental protection.
+Before coming to Seattle in 2008, she spent a year living in Lima, Peru and several months in New Zealand.
+In her spare time, Aurélie likes hiking, paddle boarding and exploring with her husband and two kids.
+She loves yoga and learning new things.
+She is engaged in her community and passionate about environmental protection.

 Carlos came to us with over 18 years experience driving in heavily trafficked urban areas.
 He was born and raised in the Chicagoland area.
 He graduated from High School in 2004 and attended Hyles-Anderson College for secondary education.
 Carlos worked his way up to GM at Pilot Travel Centers.
 Following an injury which affected his walking Carlos started driving for Uber and Lyft in Chicago in 2014.
-He moved with his wife and daughter to Bellevue in the summer of 2018.
-He has continued driving in the Seattle area for Uber and Lyft.
+He moved with his wife and daughter to Bellevue in the summer of 2018 and joined NSFS in 2019.

 A graduate of Seattle University, Michaela received her bachelor’s degree with a double major in French and international studies.
 Born in South Dakota but raised in St. Paul, Minnesota, Michaela attended French immersion school starting in kindergarten and continued her French language studies through high school.
-Michaela had the opportunity to spend four months living with a host family in Grenoble, France, and would love to return in the near future.
+She had the opportunity to spend four months living with a host family in Grenoble, France.
+Michaela has been working for NSFS as teacher’s assistant since 2019.
 In her free time, Michaela enjoys reading and spending time visiting Seattle’s waterfront parks.

 Audrey was born in Lyon and raised near Valence, in the southeast of France.
 She obtained the CRPE, a French degree in elementary education, and worked for 12 years in elementary and early childhood education in France.
 For 2 years before moving to Seattle, Audrey was an elementary school principal in the Paris area.
 She moved to Seattle with her family in 2019 and joined NSFS in September 2020.
 When she’s not at school, she loves playing board games, outdoor activities and cooking.